oemunlock/samsung-ml-331x-macosdrivers/README.md

 The script remains in a python code repl shell in case you want to use other features like Selenium's screenshot capabilties or some other automation (such as login or recreating a usecase).

 ## Limitations
-There are some websites that will detect usage of Selenium through the Javascript variables.
+There are some websites and services that will detect usage of Selenium through the Javascript variables.
 I've found pentests are generally performed on development enviornments, but YMMV.

 ## Troubleshooting
 Sometimes the autoinstaller fails, so you may need to manually download the binaries and add them to your path.